acmutsa/geo/README.md

-# locations
+# Geo

-An up-to-date list of all UTSA buildings and their data
+An up-to-date list of all UTSA buildings and their data.
+Hosted at [geo.acmutsa.dev](https://geo.acmutsa.dev)